-Fig. 4 Timeline of the reprocessing project execution phase
+Fig 3.
+Timeline of the reprocessing project execution phase

-7. Conclusions
+7 Conclusions

-In order to provide its customers with sustainable, cost-effective and responsible RRSF management solutions, AREVA has been developing silicide-fuel reprocessing at its La Hague plant.
-This new backend solution is available as from 2017 for $U_3Si_2$ RRSF types, after verification of the corresponding operating conditions, available capacities and associated costs, on a case-by case basis.
+In order to provide its customers with sustainable, cost-effective and responsible RRSF management solutions, Orano has commissioned silicide-fuel reprocessing at its La Hague plant.
+This new back-end solution is now industrially available for any U_3Si_2 RRSF types, after verification of the corresponding operating conditions, available capacities and associated costs, on a case-by case basis.

-Based on this, AREVA is ready to support RR operators in their back-end strategy definition for silicide fuels.
+Based on this, Orano is ready to support RR operators in their back-end strategy definition for silicide fuels.
 Any silicide fuel reprocessing project can be implemented as soon as:

-- safety authorities authorisations for reprocessing and transportation are obtained, based on obtaining of administrative authorisation early 2017 for reprocessing of French OSIRIS reactor silicide fuel, - IGA between the corresponding countries and France are finalised.
+- safety authorisations for reprocessing and transportation are obtained, based on the current authorisation for reprocessing of French SILOE and OSIRIS reactor silicide fuel, - IGA between the corresponding countries and France are finalised.

-8. Acronyms
+8 Acronyms